Vostcard-app/Timetouseit/FIX_API_KEY_ERROR.md

 3. **Verify API key in Google Cloud Console:**
    - Go to: https://console.cloud.google.com/apis/credentials?project=tossittime
    - Click on your API key
-   - Click "Show key" and verify it matches: `AIzaSyDv9GV58Aneksy1ORoFhmt6FffKGiKO1A0`
+   - Click "Show key" and verify it matches your Firebase Console API key

 4. **Check API key restrictions:**
    - Make sure your Netlify domain is in the allowed referrers